pilotmoon/popclipweb/site/dev/actions.md

 ---
 # Actions

-Action properties can be placed either within the `actions` array or at the top level.
+Action properties can be placed either in an `action` dictionary, in an `actions` array, or at the top level.
 Properties set at the top level will apply to all actions unless overridden in the individual action.

 ::: details Example: Action properties at top level